zicklag/docs-1/docs/configuration/flows/triggers.md

+---
+description: Triggers allow you to activate Flows on just about any conceivable internal or external event, including any in-app activities, incoming webhooks, cron jobs, Operations in other Flows, or the manual click of a button in the Directus App.
+readTime: 12 minutes
+---

 # Triggers

 > Triggers allow you to activate Flows on just about any conceivable internal or external event, including any in-app